eclipse-tractusx/managed-simple-data-exchanger-backend/InstallationGuide.md

 - helm
 - Docker

  In values.yaml you can find `default` as value for all required configuration.
-You need to change all those values as per your need. for reference, please refer configuration example section.
+You need to change all those values as per your need.
+For reference, please refer configuration example section.

  helm repo add sde-backend https://github.com/eclipse-tractusx/dft-backend/tree/main/charts